fractal-solutions/qflow/README.md

 # qflow: A Lightweight and Flexible JavaScript Workflow and Agent Library

 `qflow` is a lightweight and flexible JavaScript library designed for creating and managing complex workflows and autonomous agents.
-Inspired by the simplicity and power of flow-based programming, `qflow` provides a minimalist yet expressive API to define sequences of operations, handle data flow, and manage execution, both synchronously and asynchronously.
+It provides a minimalist yet expressive API to define sequences of operations, manage data flow, and orchestrate execution, supporting both synchronous and asynchronous patterns.

-With zero external dependencies for its core functionality, `qflow` is built for performance and ease of integration into any JavaScript environment, from Node.js backends to browser-based applications.
+With zero external dependencies for its core functionality, `qflow` is built for performance and seamless integration into any JavaScript environment, from Node.js backends to browser-based applications.

 ## Features

-*   **Modular & Extensible:** Easily define custom nodes and compose them into complex flows.
+*   **Modular & Extensible:** Easily define custom nodes and compose them into complex, reusable flows.
-*   **Synchronous & Asynchronous Flows:** Supports both blocking and non-blocking execution patterns.
+*   **Synchronous & Asynchronous Flows:** Supports both blocking and non-blocking execution models.
+*   **Shared State Management:** Pass and manipulate data across nodes using a central, mutable `shared` object.
-*   **Batch Processing:** Efficiently process collections of data through dedicated batch nodes and flows.
+*   **Batch Processing:** Efficiently process collections of data through dedicated batch nodes and flows, including parallel execution.
 *   **Retry Mechanisms:** Built-in support for retrying failed operations with configurable delays.
 *   **Conditional Transitions:** Define dynamic flow paths based on execution outcomes.
-*   **Built-in Nodes:** Comes with pre-built nodes for common tasks like LLM interactions, web scraping, and API integrations (GitHub, HackerNews, Stripe).
+*   **Built-in Integrations:** Comes with pre-built nodes for common tasks like LLM interactions, web scraping, and popular API integrations (GitHub, HackerNews, Stripe).

 ## Installation